 Tell your doctor or nurse if you have ever had any problems with your blood pressure.
 Your nurse will check it regularly during your treatment.

 Build-up of fluid

-You may get swollen feet and ankles because of fluid building up.
-If you notice this or any other swelling, let your doctor know.
+You may get swollen feet and ankles due to fluid building up.
+If you notice this or any other swelling, tell your doctor.

 Effects on the heart